Azure/iotedge/doc/troubleshoot-checks.md

 If the device is set up to use DPS provisioning, the tool connects to the DPS endpoint and completes a TLS handshake with it.

-## host can connect to and perform TLS handshake with IoT Hub AMQP / HTTPS / MQTT port
+## host can connect to and perform TLS handshake with IoT Hub/Upstream AMQP / HTTPS / MQTT port

-The tool connects to the IoT Hub's AMQP port (5671), HTTPS port (443) and MQTT port (8883), and completes a TLS handshake for each.
-This verifies that the IoT Hub is reachable from the device, and that the device is configured to accept its TLS certificate.
+The tool connects to the IoT Hub/upstream's AMQP port (5671), HTTPS port (443) and MQTT port (8883), and completes a TLS handshake for each.
+This verifies that the IoT Hub/upstream is reachable from the device, and that the device is configured to accept its TLS certificate.

+For nested edge scenario, the FQDN of the upstream is taken from parent hostname.
 When using manual provisioning, the FQDN of the IoT Hub is taken from the connection string.
 For DPS provisioning, you must specify the FQDN of the IoT Hub using the `--iothub-hostname` parameter.

-The IoT Edge daemon only uses the HTTPS protocol to connect to the IoT Hub, but connectivity from the host for the AMQP and MQTT protocols can be useful when investigating issues.
+The IoT Edge daemon only uses the HTTPS protocol to connect to the IoT Hub/upstream, but connectivity from the host for the AMQP and MQTT protocols can be useful when investigating issues.

 ## container on the default network can connect to IoT Hub AMQP / HTTPS / MQTT port

 The tool launches a diagnostics container on the default (`bridge`) container network.
-This container connects to the IoT Hub's AMQP port (5671), HTTPS port (443) and MQTT port (8883).
+This container connects to the IoT Hub/upstream's AMQP port (5671), HTTPS port (443) and MQTT port (8883).
 This verifies that the IoT Hub is reachable from containers on the default container network.

+For nested edge scenario, the FQDN of the upstream is taken from parent hostname.
 When using manual provisioning, the FQDN of the IoT Hub is taken from the connection string.
 For DPS provisioning, you must specify the FQDN of the IoT Hub using the `--iothub-hostname` parameter.

-Note that these checks do not perform a TLS handshake with the IoT Hub.
+Note that these checks do not perform a TLS handshake with the IoT Hub/upstream.
 They only test that a TCP connection can be established to the respective port.

 Note that these checks do not run for Windows containers since they are redundant with the following checks.

 ## container on the IoT Edge module network can connect to IoT Hub AMQP / HTTPS / MQTT port

 The tool launches a diagnostics container on the IoT Edge container network specified by the `moby_runtime.network` field (defaults to `azure-iot-edge` on Linux and `nat` on Windows).
-This container connects to the IoT Hub's AMQP port (5671), HTTPS port (443) and MQTT port (8883).
+This container connects to the IoT Hub/upstream's AMQP port (5671), HTTPS port (443) and MQTT port (8883).
 This verifies that the IoT Hub is reachable from containers on the IoT Edge container network.

+For nested edge scenario, the FQDN of the upstream is taken from parent hostname.
 When using manual provisioning, the FQDN of the IoT Hub is taken from the connection string.
 For DPS provisioning, you must specify the FQDN of the IoT Hub using the `--iothub-hostname` parameter.

 Note that these checks do not perform a TLS handshake with the IoT Hub.
 They only test that a TCP connection can be established to the respective port.